AndrejWeb/f3-framework-app/README.md

 Pages `Home` and `About` have Lorem Ipsum text, page `Contact` has a contact form.
 No email gets sent, you can safely click the Send button.
 On page `Customers` you can see the data pulled from database and displayed on the page.

-In a real world F3 app, index.php along with .css, .js, images, font files would be in the public folder of your web hosting, while the rest of the files would be outside the public folder.
+In a real world F3 app, index.php along with .css, .js, images, font files would be in the public folder of your web hosting (in this repository this is represented by the folder `public`), while the rest of the files would be outside the public folder.
 This is a security measure to prevent visitors from accessing these files directly.

 ![Homepage](https://i.imgur.com/5Qq0C88.jpg)
 ![About](https://i.imgur.com/LlVCvBJ.jpg)